0xadada/0xadada.github.io/_posts/2015-03-17-mcluhan-understanding-media.md

 ---

+In “Understanding Media<sup class="Ref" id="ref:cite:1">[[1](#cite:1)]</sup>,”
-In “Understanding Media<sup>[1](#1)</sup>,” McLuhan describes the shift in western society from an agrarian economy to an industrial economy as a template for the next shift from an industrial economy to an information economy.
+McLuhan describes the shift in western society from an agrarian economy to an industrial economy as a template for the next shift from an industrial economy to an information economy.

 > Another characteristic reversal after passing a road break boundary is that the
 > country ceases to be the center of all work, and the city ceases to be the